ChelseaYYu/Machine-Translation/README.md

 Optional Enhancements

 #### Introduction
 In this notebook, sections ending with '(IMPLEMENTATION)' indicate that the following blocks of code will require additional functionality which you must provide.
-Please read the instructions carefully!

 You will:

 Preprocess text by converting it to sequences of integers.